The name of the Club shall be the Porsche Club of America, Maverick Region, Inc.

 The Club shall be empowered to do all things and conduct all business, not for profit, necessary to carry out the general objectives of the Club as set forth in these Bylaws.

-b) Associate Any active member who ceases to own or co-own a Porsche while in good standing, having paid PCA National dues and fees as required.
+b) Associate – Any active member who ceases to own or co-own a Porsche while in good standing, having paid PCA National dues and fees as required.
 A person of the associate member's family, who has been a family-active member as in (a) above, may continue as a family-associate member similarly.
-An elected officer may fulfill the unexpired portion of his term not withstanding the provisions of the section.
+An elected officer who ceases to own or co-own a Porsche during their elected term may fulfill the unexpired portion of his term notwithstanding the provisions of the section.

 The membership year shall terminate annually on the anniversary date of each member's original Club membership.
 New members shall submit with their applications the full amount of the annual dues.

 Active, Associate, and Affiliate members in good standing shall be entitled to all the privileges of the Club, as outlined by PCA National, and these Active, Associate, and Affiliate members shall be entitled to vote and to hold an elected office.

 Membership in the Club may be terminated by: